awsdocs/amazon-vpc-user-guide/doc_source/vpc-dns.md

 + The Amazon\-provided DNS server cannot resolve Amazon\-provided private DNS hostnames\.
 + Instances receive custom private DNS hostnames if there is a custom domain name in the [DHCP options set](VPC_DHCP_Options.md)\.
 If you are not using the Amazon\-provided DNS server, your custom domain name servers must resolve the hostname as appropriate\.

 By default, both attributes are set to `true` in a default VPC or a VPC created by the VPC wizard\.
 By default, only the `enableDnsSupport` attribute is set to `true` in a VPC created any other way\.
+To check if your VPC is enabled for these attributes, see [Viewing and Updating DNS Support for Your VPC](#vpc-dns-updating)\.

 **Important**
 If you use custom DNS domain names defined in a private hosted zone in Amazon Route 53, or use private DNS with interface VPC endpoints \(AWS PrivateLink\), you must set the `enableDnsHostnames` and `enableDnsSupport` attributes to `true`\.